fsalomon/ring2sip/README.md

 - **No NAT**: This tool must be running on the same private network (or the same machine) as your PBX.
 VPN works.
 - **No Cloud PBX**: See "No NAT"
 - **No Security**: Do not expose this tool to the internet or you will get ghost calls or worse.
 You have been warned!
+- **No Session Timer**: Most PBX use 30 mins, that should be enough for a doorbell :-)

 ---